zdychacek/dotfiles/README.md

 ./sync.sh -f
 ```

-To update `~` on custom location, like remote server, add -d flag with value valid rsync path:
+To update `~` on custom location, like remote server, add -d flag where value is valid rsync path:

 ```bash
 ./sync.sh -f -d myserver:~
 ```

+Put your local settings into `~/.localrc`, this file is not checked into git